 - Tax threshold allowance of R78,150 (R121,000 for those aged 65–74 and R129,850 for those aged 75 and over).

-- Medical tax credit of R310 per month (plus R310 per month for the first dependant and R209 per month for each additional dependant).
+- Medical tax credit of R310 per month (plus R310 per month for the first dependent and R209 per month for each additional dependent).

 - Exemption on interest payments up to R23,800 (R34,500 for those aged 65 and over).